 Take a journey on the back of a camel to experience how people traveled during biblical times!
 Discover more about camel rides and dromedary camels below.

-The weight limit for riders is 200 pounds total, and riders must be at least 36 inches tall to ride—no exceptions.
-Because the safety of our guests and camels is very important, all rides are subject to the discretion of the zoo staff.
+Camel rides are for youth ages 17 and under only.
+The weight limit for riders is 200 lbs. total, and riders must be at least 36 inches tall to ride—no exceptions.
+Because the safety of our guests and camels is very important, all rides are subject to the discretion of our zoo staff.

-Camel rides are offered from mid-March through December, weather permitting.
+Camel rides are offered on select days throughout year, weather permitting.
 The specific dates and times vary by season, so check your daily schedule upon arrival.

 Yes!
 Our retired camel, Gomer, is on exhibit in the zoo with our llamas and alpacas.
 The zoo also offers Camel Encounters, where you can meet, feed, and take photos with our camels.
 Check our Camel Encounters schedule for details.

 These “ships of the desert” can survive for weeks and travel over 100 miles without food or water!

 Day of Creation: six

 Biblical Kind: camelid (also includes Bactrian camels, llamas, guanacos, alpacas, and vicunas)

 Status: least concern (domesticated)

 Weight: 1200–1600 pounds